programming-the-iot/python-components/README.md

 PR's are disabled while the codebase is being developed.

 ## Updates
 Much of this repository, and in particular unit and integration tests, will continue to evolve, so please check back regularly for potential updates.
+Please note that API changes can - and likely will - occur at any time.

 # REFERENCES
 This repository has external dependencies on other open source projects.
 I'm grateful to the open source community and authors / maintainers of the following libraries: